About - Photographer John Palmer

 Artist Statement

 My process is intentional and selective.
-I photograph only when I feel a strong emotional connection to the subject and its environment.
-My goal is to merge the essence of my subjects with my own perspective, creating images that are emotionally compelling and visually distinctive.
+I choose to photograph only when I sense a deep connection to the subject and its environment.
+My aim is to merge the subject’s essence with my own perspective, creating images that are both emotionally compelling and visually distinctive.

-This philosophy has shaped my long-term projects in China, where I documented disappearing traditions, rural life, urban development, and portraits of Women/Gender Studies during significant social and political change.
-Instead of a purely journalistic approach, I sought to capture both visible realities and underlying emotions.
-As Senior Photographer for California State Parks, I focused on the relationship between nature, culture, and public space, creating images that honor ecological beauty and human experience.
+This philosophy shapes my long-term projects in China, where I have documented disappearing traditions, rural life, urban development, and portraits of Feminist/Gender Studies during social and political change.
+Rather than a purely journalistic approach, I strive to capture not only visible realities but also the underlying emotions.

-Through this approach, I aim to create photographs that capture and elevate reality, informing, provoking reflection, and enduring over time.
+Through this approach, I aspire to produce photographs that elevate reality, inform, provoke reflection, and stand the test of time.

 1986 – Present